Home Overview Spelling Grammar Usage Translate

 Ex: vocal, generous, maniac, global, basic, serious, pourous, festive, usual.

-These adnoun word-endings all have various definitions, thus are not suitable as
+These adnoun word-endings all have various uses, thus are not suitable as suffixes.

 Adnoun-suffixes